-Categories are attached to your business listing and are among the primary signals Google uses to assign relevance to your business listing.
+Categories are attached to your Google My Business listing and are among the primary signals Google uses to assign relevance to your practice listing.

-The primary category appears on your listing in Google when people see your business there.
-This category is set in Google My Business along with additional categories.
-You’ll want to choose categories that are as specific as possible and represent your business well.
-So, if you’re a periodontist that specializes in implants and want to primarily market your implants business, choose Dental Implants Periodontist, not just Periodontist.
+The primary category appears on your listing in Google when people see your practice there.
+You’ll want to choose categories that are as specific as possible and represent your practice well.
+So, if you’re a periodontist who specializes in implants and wants to primarily market your implants services, choose Dental Implants Periodontist, not just Periodontist.

 Doctor > Surgeon > Orthopedic Surgeon > Hand Surgeon

 So, all hand surgeons get the other categories in the hierarchy automatically added to Google’s backend.
-While it doesn’t mean you’ll automatically be found for the search [Doctor] if you’re a hand surgeon, be reassured that specific categories are sufficient to capture the broad ones.
+Although this doesn’t mean you’ll automatically be found for the search [doctor] if you’re a hand surgeon, be assured that specific categories are sufficient to capture the broad ones.
 The more specific you are in your category selection, the more likely Google with send you qualified traffic for your specialty.
-Be aware that adding categories that span different hierarchies is fine, but if they are vastly different fields, this may confuse Google and you may not show up for either (e.g., being a Neurosurgeon and an Arborist and Tree Surgeon isn’t going to help your online marketing for just [Surgeon]).

-Ultimately, you’ll want to your primary category to be specific and additional categories to be comprehensive.
-If you feel you have to choose among categories, try for categories you suspect would be lower in the hierarchy, capturing the broader ones automatically.
+Ultimately, you’ll want your primary category to be specific and additional categories to be comprehensive.
+If you feel you have to choose among categories, a good healthcare marketing strategy is to try for categories you suspect would be lower in the hierarchy, which will capture the broader ones automatically.

-Attributes were created initially for the restaurant and hospitality industry, so look to search results in those categories to see how attributes might be used in the future for healthcare.
-Not only can they help in keyword searches, you might see them pop up as filtering options after a keyword search or even with icons on the listing.
+Google initially created attributes for the restaurant and hospitality industry, so look at search results in those categories to see how attributes might be used in the future for healthcare.
+Not only can they help in keyword searches, but you also might see them pop up as filtering options after a keyword search or even with icons on the listing.

-Google My Business now allows you to list a “Menu” URL for healthcare practices.
-Originally intended to be a restaurant feature, when Google started soliciting menu data for restaurants from 3rd party partners, they got more than they anticipated and those data dumps included services for healthcare providers.
-As a result, lists of services from 3rd parties like Locu and Single Platform appear in some types of searches.
+Google allows healthcare practices to list a “Menu” URL on their Google My Business listing.
+As you might have guessed, this feature was originally intended for restaurants.
+However, when Google started soliciting menu data for restaurants from third-party partners, they got more than they anticipated.
+Data dumps included services for healthcare providers and, as a result, lists of services from third-party platforms like Locu and Single Platform appear in some types of searches.